ACS: Emergency Relief for Syria | World Vision Skip to main content

 Shaima* and her children after receiving the nutrition kits.

-This emergency response focuses on health, hygiene, protection and dignity, particularly for women, adolescent girls and infants.
+This emergency response focused on health, hygiene, protection and dignity, particularly for women, adolescent girls and infants.

 • Dignity kits for women and girls, providing essential hygiene and sexual and reproductive health items